|SEE OUR PHOTOS OF

 Tawny Owls, Little Owls (babies born this year) and Barn Owls

 Grey Herons (fishing in our stream most mornings)

 Green Woodpecker, Lesser Spotted and Greater Spotted Woodpeckers (new family born this year)

 Rooks, Jackdaws, Magpies, Cuckoos and Jays

 Fieldfares and Song Thrushes

-Garden Birds including Blue Tits (and their fledglings), Great Tits, Long Tailed and Coal Tits, Robins, Wrens, Sparrows, Starlings, Blackbirds, Pied Wagtails, Goldfinches
+Garden Birds including Blue Tits (and their fledglings), Great Tits, Long Tailed and Coal Tits, Robins, Wrens, Sparrows, Starlings, Blackbirds, Pied Wagtails, lots of Goldfinches

 Swans (with their cygnets born in June), Mallards, Coots, Moorhens, Mandarins, Various Geese, Lapwings